isomerpages/moe-etd-tflb/pages/Eliciting Voices of Students with Diverse Learning Needs1.md

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/rK1Bn_mAkfY" height="500" width="100%"></iframe>

-> From the (EVS) resource guide, we incorporated the use of the SLS Interactive Thinking Tool (ITT) in our lesson.
-One of the benefits is that my quieter pupils are more responsive after the use of the SLS ITT.
+<center><blockquote>From the (EVS) resource guide, we incorporated the use of the SLS Interactive Thinking Tool (ITT) in our lesson.
+One of the benefits is that my quieter pupils are more responsive after the use of the SLS ITT.</blockquote></center>

 <center><a href="https://vle.learning.moe.edu.sg/mrv/community-gallery/lesson/view/45526087-9fe1-4f6b-887e-d303f15f53a0/cover"><button style="background-color:#DDE9FF;"><h5>EVS SLS lesson: Asking for Permission</h5></button></a></center>